ilykae/mesasoic/README.md

-# My Story
+# Mesasoic

-Hi, This is a W.I.P project that is legitimately a story written in Python.
+Hi, This is a W.I.P project that is a story written in Python.

-This is a simple project to test my knowledge and i'm learning along the way, maybe some bigger ideas later (like a community driven story maker 👀.
-This is also being improved over time.
-Expect a Finished story. 👀
+This is a simple project to test my knowledge and i'm learning along the way, maybe some bigger ideas later (like a community driven story contributing system) 👀.
+This is also being improved over time so pop in every now and again. 👀

  __NEWSFLASH!!!__